 This Quarterly Report on Form 10-Q (this "Quarterly Report") contains forward-looking statements that involve risks and uncertainties.
 We make such forward-looking statements pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995 and other federal securities laws.
 All statements other than statements of historical facts contained in this Quarterly Report are forward-looking statements.
-In some cases, you can identify forward-looking statements by words such as "anticipate," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would," or the negative of these words or other comparable terminology.
+In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would," or the negative of these words or other comparable terminology.
 These forward-looking statements include, but are not limited to, statements about:

-- our plans to research, develop and commercialize our product candidates; - our expectations for resuming clinical development of our program in Friedrich ataxia and announcing data therefrom and the timing thereof; - the side effect profile observed in nonclinical testing of DT-216P2 being indicative of the side effect profile that may be expected in clinical studies, and in general the ability of DT-216P2 to prevent injection site thrombophlebitis or other limiting side effects; - the initiation, progress, success, cost and timing of our nonclinical studies, clinical trials and product development activities; - the therapeutic potential of our product candidates, and the disease indications for which we intend to develop our product candidates; - our ability and timing to advance our product candidates into, and to successfully initiate, conduct, enroll and complete, clinical trials; - our ability to manufacture our product candidates for clinical development and, if approved, for commercialization, and the timing and costs of such manufacture; - the performance of third parties in connection with the development and manufacture of our product candidates, including third parties conducting our nonclinical studies and clinical trials as well as third-party suppliers and manufacturers; - our ability to obtain funding for our operations, including funding necessary to initiate and complete clinical trials of our product candidates; - the size and growth of the potential markets for our product candidates and our ability to serve those markets; - the potential scope, duration and value of our intellectual property rights; - our ability, and the ability of our licensors, to obtain, maintain, defend and enforce intellectual property rights protecting our platform technologies and product candidates, and our ability to develop and commercialize our product candidates without infringing the proprietary rights of third parties; - our ability to recruit and retain key personnel; - the effects of macroeconomic factors on our operations; - our expected use of the net proceeds from our initial public offering; and - other risks and uncertainties, including those described under Part II, Item 1A, "Risk Factors" of this Quarterly Report.
+our plans to research, develop and commercialize our product candidates; the initiation, progress, success, cost and timing of our preclinical studies, clinical trials and product development activities; the therapeutic potential of our product candidates, and the disease indications for which we intend to develop our product candidates; our ability and timing to advance our product candidates into, and to successfully initiate, conduct, enroll and complete, clinical trials; our ability to manufacture our product candidates for clinical development and, if approved, for commercialization, and the timing and costs of such manufacture; the performance of third parties in connection with the development and manufacture of our product candidates, including third parties conducting our preclinical studies and clinical trials as well as third-party suppliers and manufacturers; our ability to obtain funding for our operations, including funding necessary to initiate and complete clinical trials of our product candidates; the size and growth of the potential markets for our product candidates and our ability to serve those markets; the potential scope, duration and value of our intellectual property rights; our ability, and the ability of our licensors, to obtain, maintain, defend and enforce intellectual property rights protecting our platform technologies and product candidates, and our ability to develop and commercialize our product candidates without infringing the proprietary rights of third parties; our ability to recruit and retain key personnel; the effects of the COVID-19 pandemic on our operations; and other risks and uncertainties, including those described under Part II, Item 1A, "Risk Factors" of this Quarterly Report.

 Any forward-looking statements in this Quarterly Report reflect our current views with respect to future events or to our future financial performance and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by these forward-looking statements.
 Factors that may cause actual results to differ materially from current expectations include, among other things, those listed under Part II, Item 1A, "Risk Factors" of this Quarterly Report.
-In addition, statements that "we believe" and similar statements reflect our beliefs and opinions on the relevant subject.
-These statements are based upon information available to us as of the date of this Quarterly Report, and while we believe such information forms a reasonable basis for such statements, such information may be limited or incomplete, and our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all potentially available relevant information.
-These statements are inherently uncertain and you are cautioned not to unduly rely upon these statements.

 Given these uncertainties, you should not place undue reliance on these forward-looking statements.
 Except as required by law, we assume no obligation to update or revise these forward-looking statements for any reason, even if new information becomes available in the future.

-Unless the context otherwise indicates, references in this Quarterly Report to the terms "Design", "the Company", "we", "our", and "us" refer to Design Therapeutics, Inc., and references to our "common stock" refers to our voting common stock.
+Unless the context otherwise indicates, references in this Quarterly Report to the terms "Design", "the Company", "we," "our, and "us" refer to Design Therapeutics, Inc., and references to our "common stock" refers to our voting common stock.